Marcin90K/NotepadWPF/README.md

 ## Used technologies
-This app has been made using .NET platforn and C# language.
+This app has been made using .NET platform and C# language.
 There has been utilized WPF (Windows Presentation Foundation), which is the technology for creating reach and modern User Interfaces.
 Additionally, this application has been created in accordance with MVVM (Model - View - ViewModel) design pattern.